MortenBjerre/calculator/README.md

 # calculator
-Calculator for agile software development
+Calculator for agile software development and to test gitHub.